 Advantages of Tooth-Colored Restorations

 There are many advantages to tooth-colored restorations.
 Resin fillings are bonded to the teeth creating a tight, superior fit to the natural tooth.
 Bonded porcelain restorations be used in instances where much of the tooth structure has been lost.
 Both porcelain and resin restorations will strengthen weakened teeth.
-Dr. Braga and Dr. Peroutka can help you choose which materials will work the best for your dental needs.
+Dr. Peroutka can help you choose which materials will work the best for your dental needs.